izivkov/GShockTimeServer/gatttool_scripts/readme.md

 [D3:60:4F:9A:33:29] connect
 Attempting to connect to D3:60:4F:9A:33:29
 Connection successful
-[D3:60:4F:9A:33:29][LE]> char-write-cmd 0xc 10
-Notification handle = 0x000e value: 10 29 33 9a 4f 60 d3 7f 04 03 0f ff ff ff ff 24 00 00 00
+[D3:60:4F:9A:33:29][LE]> char-read-hnd 0x04
+Characteristic value/descriptor: 43 41 53 49 4f 20 47 41 2d 42 32 31 30 30 00 00
 [D3:60:4F:9A:33:29][LE]> disconnect
 [D3:60:4F:9A:33:29][LE]> quit
 $
 ```
+Beware of handle and data values, gatttool documentation is confusing.
+Write command syntax in interactive mode is :

+`char-write-cmd <handle> <data>`

+* Handle value should be writen in hexadecimal base with 0x prefix.
+* Data value should be writen in hexadecimal base **without** 0x prefix.

+Example : `char-write-cmd 0xc 1d00`

+In non interactive mode, the syntax is :

+`gatttool -b <address> --char-write-req -a <handle> -n <data> --listen`

+Here handle value can be written either in hexadecimal with prefix or decimal, but data value should be in hexadecimal base **without** 0x prefix.

 If you want to write a bash script to issue multiple commands to the watch, you will have to use a command line interaction tool like expect-lite.

-The script setTime.exp provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100 whit gatttool interactive mode.
+The script `setTime.exp` provided here is an expect-lite script which read the time from the computer and send it to a Casio GShock GA-B2100 with gatttool interactive mode.

 ## Dependencies